sandialabs/Sango/README.md

 net.inp = Input(spike_times=input_vec)  # add an input network
 ```

 Simulation outputs are similarly provided as a spike list of times (per node in the network).
-The mapping between a node in the SNN-DSL and the corresponding node in the backend is provided through a "node map" which is generated during the compilation process.
+The mapping between a node in Sango and the corresponding node in the backend is provided through a "node map" which is generated during the compilation process.
 There are also some convenience functions to plot the resulting spike raster.
 Additional features, such as recording state variables, depend on the backend that is used.

 ```python
 spike_list = sim.get_spikes()                # Get the spike list for each node